Emergency Dentistry Edmonton, AB

 Knocked-Out Tooth

 A knocked-out tooth happens when a tooth is completely dislodged from its socket, often due to an accident or injury.
-If this happens, time is critical.
-Pick up the tooth by the crown (the part you chew with), rinse it gently with water, and try to place it back in the socket.
+If this happens, pick up the tooth by the crown (the part you chew with), rinse it gently with water, and try to place it back in the socket.
 If that’s not possible, keep it in a cup of saliva and get to our dentist right away.

 We may reattach the tooth if you keep the tooth moist and get to our office in time.
-If we cannot reattach your tooth, we will recommend a dental implant.
+If we cannot reattach your tooth, we’ll recommend dental implants

 Chipped or Fractured Tooth